 Salt and pepper (used to season)

 While sauce is simmering begin preparing vegetables.
 Preheat oven to 450.
-Slice zucchini by first cutting zucchini in half length wise.
+Slice zucchini by first cutting zucchini in half lengthwise.

 Then once more in half (I Have found this is easiest for handling)

-Lay out on a baking sheet sprinkle with tsp of olive oil salt and pepper and oregano, let bake until zucchini is soft about 10 minutes.
+The layout on a baking sheet sprinkle with tsp of olive oil salt and pepper and oregano, let bake until zucchini is soft about 10 minutes.
 Once done baking let cool and set aside.

-Meanwhile boil water for spinach and let steam.
-Once steamed drain spinach and run cold water over the spinach to stop from cooking, pat dry and set aside.
+Meanwhile, boil water for spinach and let steam.
+Once steamed drain spinach and run cold water over the spinach to stop from cooking, pat dry, and set aside.